 Update your agent

 Fix the root cause.
-Update a prompt via Agent Configuration, adjust tool definitions, or change retrieval parameters.
+Update a prompt via the Prompt Library, adjust tool definitions, or change retrieval parameters.
 Use Ollie to help diagnose the issue and suggest fixes.

 Each cycle adds a new test case.
 Over time, your test suite becomes a comprehensive regression guard tailored to the real failure modes of your agent.